East Tennessee Female Institute: East Tennessee Female Institute

-In 1885, women's suffragist Lizzie Crozier French and her sister, Lucy, leased the building and reopened the East Tennessee Female Institute.
+In 1885, suffragist Lizzie Crozier French and her sister, Lucy, leased the building and reopened the East Tennessee Female Institute.
 Along with classical subjects, Crozier-French stressed public speaking, and published a text, A Manual of Elocution, for her students.
 During this period, the Ossoli Circle, a women's club founded by Crozier-French in 1885, held its initial meetings at the institute.
 The Crozier sisters operated the school until 1890, when the trustees voted to sell the property.

 Later years

 In 1892, the East Tennessee Female Institute, which had been renamed the East Tennessee Institute and School of Music, began classes in a new building on Main Street.
 Under the leadership of Professor Charles Ross and a new faculty, the school's enrollment grew to over 100 by 1894.
 William Rule's Standard History of Knoxville, published in 1900, described the school as having "large, well lighted and ventilated" rooms that were "well supplied with apparatus, books and maps for teaching languages, sciences, art and history."

 With the rise of free public education in Knoxville in the late 19th century, the institute had difficulty attracting students willing to pay tuition.
 In 1911, the school closed, and its building was leased to the University of Tennessee Home Economics Department.
-In 1919, the school's trustees made a deed of gift of the building to UT, which for several years used the building for its College of Law.
+In 1919, the school's trustees made a deed of gift of the building to the University, which for several years used the building for its College of Law.

 Curriculum

 For most of its history, the East Tennessee Female Institute offered a mix of classical studies and "ornamental" studies.
 During Estabrook's tenure in the 1830s, first-year students learned spelling, reading, geography, and arithmetic.
 These subjects were continued in the second year, with grammar and mythology added.
 Third-year students studied history, natural philosophy, rhetoric and botany, while senior students studied astronomy, chemistry, philosophy, and logic.
 Ornamental subjects included music (mainly piano), painting, drawing, lace making and sewing.
 After it was rechartered as the East Tennessee Female Institute in 1846, the school conferred "Mistress of Polite Literature" degrees upon its graduates.

-Students were required to give weekly recitations on Biblical Scripture, and bi-weekly recitations on other subjects.
+Students were required to give weekly recitations on Biblical scripture, and bi-weekly recitations on other subjects.
 Public examinations were given twice per year, and were often attended by members of the public and covered by the city's newspapers.